KillrVideo/killrvideo.github.io/src/site/docs/development/setup-git-repo.md

 - [killrvideo-service-protos][service-protos]: This is where the [gRPC][grpc] service
 definitions that you'll be implementing are kept, defined in `.proto` files.
 You'll be using the Protobufs from here to generate code.
-- [killrvideo-docker-common][docker-common]: This is where common Docker setup scripts live, including a Docker Compose `.yaml` file for the base infrastructure dependencies needed to run KillrVideo.

 ## Using Git Subtrees for Dependencies